polterguy/lizzie/docs/introduction.md

 the `'` character in Lisp, or the `(quote foo)` in Lisp.
 Internally, it simply returns the string _"foo"_ instead of trying to evaluate _"foo"_ as a function, to retrieve its value.
-This is a necessary level of indirection, since there are no _"operators"_ or _"keywords"_ in Lizzie, and Lisp for that matter.
+This is a necessary level of indirection, since there are no _"operators"_ or _"keywords"_ in Lizzie, or Lisp for that matter.

 This seems a little bit weird in the beginning, but also have a lot of advantages, such as the ability to declare an entire function invocation, which might be an